Bevacizumab: Counterfeit

-On Tuesday, 14 February 2012, Roche and its U.S. biotech unit Genentech announced that counterfeit Avastin had been distributed in the United States.
+In February 2012, Roche and its US biotech unit Genentech announced that counterfeit Avastin had been distributed in the United States.
 The investigation is ongoing, but differences in the outer packaging make identification of the bogus drugs simple for medical providers.
 Roche analyzed three bogus vials of Avastin and found they contained salt, starch, citrate, isopropanol, propanediol, t-butanol, benzoic acid, di-fluorinated benzene ring, acetone and phthalate moiety, but no active ingredients of the cancer drug.
 According to Roche, the levels of the chemicals were not consistent; whether the chemicals were at harmful concentrations could not therefore be determined.
 The counterfeit Avastin has been traced back to Egypt, and it entered legitimate supply chains via Europe to the United States.